 The key to incorporating this into your marketing strategy is to develop a deep understanding of people’s motivations and habits at these moments, and adapt your content accordingly.

-For example, once you recognise that many smartphone users often do a quick search to tackle a problem while they’re already part way through a task, you know that the information you provide needs to be super easy to navigate, allowing them to get the answer fast, without wasting time.
+For example, once you recognize that many smartphone users often do a quick search to tackle a problem while they’re already part way through a task, you know that the information you provide needs to be super easy to navigate, allowing them to get the answer fast, without wasting time.

 So, if you’re publishing content showing people how to locate a feature in a program, for example, you might want to target this to micro moments by dispensing with the pre-amble and getting straight to the solution.
 This makes the person more likely to keep coming back to your site, and to develop an interest in your brand as a result.